Generic Tropical Varieties: Basic Concepts and Notation

-As explained above the tropical variety of $I$ is a subfan of the Gr\"obner fan of $I$ and thus closely connected to initial ideals of $I$.
-This lead to the question, whether there exists a generic tropical variety of $I$ analogous to $\gin_{\succ}(I)$ and what it looks like, if it does exist.
+As explained above the tropical variety of $I$ is a subfan of the Gr\"obner fan of $I$ and thus closely related to initial ideals of $I$.
+This leads to the question, whether there exists a generic tropical variety of $I$ analogous to $\gin_{\succ}(I)$ and what it looks like, if it does exist.

-\begin{defn} Let $I\subset K[x_1,\ldots,x_n]$ be a graded ideal.
+\begin{defn} Let $I\subset S_K$ be a graded ideal.
 If $T(g(I))$ is the same fan for all $g$ in a Zariski-open subset $\emptyset\neq U\subset \GL_n(K)$, then this fan is called the \emph{generic tropical variety} of $I$ and is denoted by $\gT(I)$. \end{defn}